How to Locate and Delete Accounts Linked to Your Email Address

 How to Find Accounts Linked to Your Email

-There isn't a single tool that will show you every account you've ever created.
+There is no single tool that will show you every account you have ever created.
 Anyone who says otherwise is overselling it.

 That said, a few practical steps will uncover most of them.